baldurk/renderdoc/docs/how/how_debug_shader.rst

 .. figure:: ../imgs/Screenshots/ShaderRegs.png

-	Variable window: Variable registers - temporaries and outputs.
+	Registers window: Variable registers - temporaries and outputs.

 The final window is initially empty but can be filled out as needed.
 This shows custom watch expressions and their values.
 Here you can write any expression involving an input, temporary or output register along with a swizzle and typecast.
+When debug information is present you can also include locals here.

 Swizzles follow the standard hlsl rules - ``.[xyzw]`` or ``.[rgba]`` in any permutation or repetition will show those channels.